Everest Base Camp Trek Distance, Difficulty, Altitude

 Everest Base Camp Trek Map

-Above map illustrates the trail of Everest base camp trek.
+The above map illustrates the trail of the Everest base camp trek.

 Everest Base Camp Trek Altitude